Movement Guide

 What defines Post-Impressionism

 The movement is best understood through divergence.
 Some artists sought emotional intensity, others geometric order, others decorative pattern, others scientific systems of color.
 This plurality is its core strength.
-"Post-Impressionism" is therefore a historical umbrella, not a school with fixed rules.
+"Post-Impressionism" is a historical umbrella, not a school with fixed rules.

 A practical test is this: if Impressionism asks, "What does this moment of light look like?", Post-Impressionism asks, "What formal decisions best express what this scene means?"
 That shift from appearance to interpretation sets the stage for twentieth-century modernism.